ansegura7/DataScience_FIFA19Data/README.md

 # Visual and Data Analysis - FIFA 19
-Data Science Project to analyze and discover insights of the attributes of each player registered in the latest edition of FIFA 19 database.
+Data Science project to analyze and discover insights of the attributes of each player registered in the latest edition of FIFA 19 database.
 Most of the project was done with Jupyter Notebook, so that the reader can see and understand the code implemented.

 ![PCA Plot](https://raw.githubusercontent.com/ansegura7/DataScience_FIFA19Data/master/images/pca-results.jpg)